Samucaa2/Samucaa2/README.md

 Hi there ✨

-I'm Samuel, I'm almost graduating in technical industrial automation at ETEC in Sao Paulo State in Brazil.
-I love to figure out new things.
-I like to transform my ideas into a code or a physical project with electronic and a little bit code.
+I'm Samuel.
+I'm about to graduate in Industrial Automation (Technical) at ETEC in São Paulo, Brazil.
+I love figuring out new things and turning my ideas into code or physical projects, using electronics and a little programming.

-Now I'm working to learn more deeping about C++ and English as well.
+Right now, I'm working on improving my C++ skills and my English too.

 **• FUN FACTS:**

-I don't like carrot
+- I don’t like carrots

-Dragon Ball currently is my favorite anime.
+- Dragon Ball is currently my favorite anime